 Facilities can shrink their vulnerability zones by reducing the amount of toxins produced or stored onsite.

 New facilities with dangerous chemicals should not be sited near major population centers or probable growth areas around metropolitan areas.
+More ways to take action to protect your kids.

 Our Full Report: